qh96/learn-to-build-react/blogs/how-mountComponent-work.md

 # How mountComponent() work

 In the last blog we introduce mounting.
 With mounting, React elements show on the screen.
 In this part we will talk about a very key function - `mountComponent()`.
-What it is?
-It seems like a recursion process, How is that gonna work?
-How to apply mountComponent() to different Component?
-That's are very important question which you will have answers after reading this.
+What is it?
+It seems like a recursion process, how is that gonna work?
+How to apply mountComponent() to different Components?
+That are very important questions and you will have answers after reading this blog.
 Now let's rock!

 ## Reconciler